jkranyak/ai-case-study/README.md

 1. Financial Solvency
           - Acording to the founder Eric Lefkofsky, when asked about an IPO he responded "We're fortunate that we've raised enough capital that, unlike many of our peers, Tempus has never needed to raise additional capital in order to be self-sufficient.
-We're essentially self-sustaining now."<sup>9</sup>
+We're essentially self-sustaining now."
 1. Regualtory Approval
           - When Tempus acquired Arterys they also gained access to 10 FDA approved algorithms for medical imaging in in the areas of neurology, oncology and cardiology, among others.